TDStrasser/Kookaberry-Reference-Guide/docs/source/pico.rst

 The standard `Raspberry Pi Pico <https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html>`_ microcomputer may be used with **Kookaberry** firmware V1.10.0 onwards to provide the software functionality that is available on a standard **Kookaberry** RP2040 microcomputer.
+**Kookaberry** firmware V1.11.0 onwards also supports the Pico2 RP2350 microcomputer.

 The **Pico**, however, does not have the physical OLED display, LEDs, buttons, JST-PH GPIO connectors, accelerometer / magnetometer, and digital packet radio that the **Kookaberry** is equipped with.